 I’ve been working on an innovative solution that delivers on the challenges of service delivery in oil and gas fields, and meets all of the characteristics outlined above.
-At the center is a rather clever technology from California that is in wide use in oil and gas already, but not in this area of the business.
+At the center is a rather clever technology from California that is in wide use in oil and gas already, and is now in this area of the business.

-ServiceNow solves the problems of managing high volumes of service requests and responding to those requests.
-It’s a surprisingly common problem – think about all the service desks and service centers out there, fielding calls and enquiries, handling problems, diagnosing what to do, dispatching repairs or new kit, making sure focus is on the highest priority items, handling surges of problems.
+SalesForce solves the problems of managing high volumes of service requests and responding to those requests.
+It’s a surprisingly common problem – think about all the service crews out there (escalators, elevators, copiers), fielding calls and enquiries, handling problems, diagnosing what to do, dispatching repairs or new kit, making sure focus is on the highest priority items, handling surges of problems.